jqueuniet/netbox-go/apiv4_2/docs/WirelessLinkRequest.md

 ### NewWirelessLinkRequest

-`func NewWirelessLinkRequest(interfaceA BriefInterfaceRequest, interfaceB BriefInterfaceRequest, ) *WirelessLinkRequest`
+`func NewWirelessLinkRequest(interfaceA PatchedWritableVirtualCircuitTerminationRequestInterface, interfaceB PatchedWritableVirtualCircuitTerminationRequestInterface, ) *WirelessLinkRequest`

 NewWirelessLinkRequest instantiates a new WirelessLinkRequest object This constructor will assign default values to properties that have it defined,